paweljvm/wiretyping/README.md

 # wiretyping
-This is an Android application which streams sound and camera preview from phone.
+This is an Android application which streams mic sound and camera preview from phone.
 1) Connect to WIFI
 2) Run this app
 3) Read url